 The fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-V), the main source of psychiatric information for American doctors, officially codified Autism Spectrum Disorder (ASD) in 2013.
-The creation of ASD was a response to the growing medical consensus that autism was a disorder encompassing a variety of conditions that affected individuals with varying degrees of severity.
+The creation of ASD was a response to the growing understanding of neurodiversity and the medical consensus that autism was a disorder encompassing a variety of conditions that affected individuals with varying degrees of severity.
 ASD gave practitioners a new framework in which to diagnose autism patients.
-There were no longer distinct modes of autism from Asperger’s to childhood disintegrative disorder — but the severity of autism was measured “on the spectrum.”
+There were no longer distinct modes of autism, from Asperger’s to childhood disintegrative disorder — but the severity of autism was measured “on the spectrum.”

 Autism Spectrum Disorder wouldn’t be the first term to become weaponized slang.
 Look at the term “retarded.”
 Mental retardation was a common diagnosis used to label people with intellectual disabilities in the early twentieth century.
 Mental retardation was considered the more nuanced diagnosis, replacing “moron” and “idiot” in medical parlance.
 But as those terms fell out of medical usage, they remained a rhetorical cudgel for labeling people who scored low on IQ tests.

 Broad deinstitutionalization in the 1970s meant that the public started to have greater contact with people affected by intellectual disabilities.
 At that time, the word “retarded” was still used as a medical diagnosis for anyone in the neurologically divergent community.
 But the term was quickly turned into an insult.
 Everyone knew what it meant — it meant being different, helpless, childlike and intellectually deficient in an intractable way.
 But more importantly, it meant that being perceived as having any of those qualities was a terrible thing.